Terms & Conditions for Supply

 You must obtain our consent before transferring your rights under this Agreement to another person.

 If we need to contact you, we will use the contact details you have given to us or made available to us through industry processes.
-If you need to contact us, please telephone US ON Customer Helpline or write to us at 3T Power Ltd, 1 Davies Road, Newtownstewart, Co Tyrone, BT78 4NH
+If you need to contact us, please telephone us on Customer Helpline or write to us at 3T Power Limited, 1 Davies Road, Newtownstewart, Co Tyrone, BT78 4NH

 To receive a supply of electricity from us under this Agreement you require a connection agreement with the Network Operator.